JuliaCN/Py2Jl/README.md

 ## Usage

-For now because a bug in Julia itself, [Julia 1.1.0-rc2](https://julialang-s3.julialang.org/bin/linux/x64/1.1/julia-1.1.0-rc2-linux-x86_64.tar.gz) is the only known version of Julia to be able to run this program.
-Current latest Julia 1.0.4 and 1.0.0, have been tested produce a segmentation fault.
-Julia 1.1.1 and 1.1.0 do not, but they have other issues.
+For now, because of a bug in Julia itself, LTS version of Julia, e.g. Julia 1.0.4 and 1.0.0 do not work.
+The package intends to support LTS Julia too, and will as soon as Julia is fixed.

+Th package now works on 1.1.x, and before on [Julia 1.1.0-rc2](https://julialang-s3.julialang.org/bin/linux/x64/1.1/julia-1.1.0-rc2-linux-x86_64.tar.gz), but earlier versions at least those nameed LTS ones do segfault.

 ```shell
 pkg> add Jy2Jl